 Item who Stryketh his felow beneth the wast or in the Sadell with full course fbe way of fowle Ronnynge he shalbe dysalowed for ij Speres be-fore broken.

 Item who stryketh his felow uncharged & disgarnyshed of his Speare he shalbe disalowed at the descresion of Judges.

 Item who breaketh his Spere about the Charnell to be allowed ij speres well broken after the old custom of Arms.

-Explanatory Notes on the Engraving: a. pourtray'd, b, provided. c, one. d, lawfull. e, till. f, by.
+Explanatory Notes on the Engraving, at the Bottom of the Second Panel: a. pourtray'd, b, provided. c, one. d, lawfull. e, till. f, by.

 Item who breaketh his Spere amorme to morme to be alow'd iij Speres after the Custome of Arms.

 Item who breaketh most Speres by.s better worthey the pryse.

 Item who Stryketh Down Horse and Man is better cworthe the pryse.